clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 seed's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics.
-A value-type finding uses an entry's own coordinates only when they lie within the argument's span: a directly passed literal points at the offending value, while an entry that traveled through an indirection reports at the argument and names the key in the message.
+A value-type finding points at the entry's own coordinates when it has any, else at the argument, naming the key in the message.
 Cached return maps have their entry positions stripped at cache sync, they have no consumer there, the producer's coordinates could even name another file, and serializing them only grows the cache.
-The span check still covers in-run indirections that never pass through the sync walk, a let-bound literal passed by name reaches the call through its binding tag with its positions intact.
-A position-stripped entry cannot anchor nested keys-spec findings, those fall back to the argument. when-first binds an element, not the init, so it gets no tag.
+In-run flows keep positions: a direct literal, or one reaching the call through a let binding, points at the offending value in the same scope, while anything cross-fn passes the sync walk and arrives stripped.
+A stripped entry cannot anchor nested keys-spec findings either, those fall back to the argument. when-first binds an element, not the init, so it gets no tag.
 A qualified `:keys` entry matches its `:or` default by local binding name.
 A nil-testing conditional-let strips nil from the binding's eager tag, and a provably nil init leaves the dead body unchecked, the dead-body warning